Golan Heights: Syrian villages

 Since 1988, Druze clerics have been permitted to make annual religious pilgrimages to Syria.
 Since 2005, Israel has allowed Druze farmers to export some 11,000 tons of apples to the rest of Syria each year, constituting the first commercial relations between Syria and Israel.

 In the first years after the onset of the Syrian civil war, the number of applications for Israeli citizenship grew, although Syrian loyalty remained strong and those who applied for citizenship were often ostracized by members of the older generation.
+In 2012, there were 20,000 Druze with Syrian citizenship living in the Israeli-occupied portion of the Golan Heights.
 In recent years, the number of applications for citizenship has increased, 239 in 2021 and 206 in the first half of 2022.
 A total of 419 citizenship applications were approved in 2022.
 In 2023, a further 389 citizenship applications were granted, followed by 318 in the first 11 months of 2024.
 By the end of 2024, official Israeli figures suggest that of approximately 29,000 Druze living in the Golan Heights, about 6,000 (or 20.45 percent) were Israeli citizens.
+In 2025 and early 2026, applications for Israeli citizenship surged sharply among Druze residents of the Golan Heights.
+In March 2026, Le Monde reported that, according to an anonymous Druze community observer based in Majdal Shams, before 2023 only about one-third of the Golan Druze held Israeli citizenship, but that the share had since risen to more than half.
 In January 2025, the IDF recorded the first large-scale enlistment of Golan Druze, with about 120 adults joining, marking a notable increase in recruitment.